Why illegal dumping is costing us all and why it is not just a council problem

 It is a mindset issue.

 It is the belief that public space belongs to no one.
 That nature will absorb it.
-That council has endless money.
+That councils have endless money.
 That if you do not personally see the impact, it is minor.

 It is not minor.